FlyingSpringrol/Human-memory/README.md

 Just writing this one down...
 Not sure how this idea is connected to any of these ideas but are a bunch of simple graded "yes/no" responses enough to  match the accuracy of a single backpropagated ideal solution?

 ###2) Hopfield net:
 Buggy!
-Still occasionally converges to a single/two possible patterns.
-Which is just not right.
-How to run:
+I wrote it under the assumption that online training was possible: which I now see is simply not true.
+So I'm a bit disappointed in the hopfield net as a model for neural function.
+It does illustrate how local connectivity and correlation would allow for biologically feasible pattern matching, which I guess is something.
+Hop.py should work if you run it like a standard python program, although not necessarily beautifully.
+To run the hopfield server (JS client, and python Flask backend):
    Dependencies:
    * Flask
    * Numpy
 Download, move to server directory, and run the command 'python hopfield.py'.
 Next, open http://127.0.0.1:5000/
 Next feel free to train and run all the mofocking patterns you want.
+(Although warning, most of them will not work.
+Yay!)

 Theory behind Hopfield Nets:
-Minimization of an energy function to create content-adressable memory.
+Minimization of an energy function through activity-correlation to create content-adressable memory.
-Hopfield nets are incredibly interesting as they illustrate a recursive feeding network, that is, its output feeds back into its inputs.
-I think the saved, incrementally changing states of the net might be a perfect model for biological memory.
-   Possible parameters for Hopfields:
-      * Initialization
-      * size
-      * learning rate

 Recurrent Systems:
 * http://www.scholarpedia.org/article/Hopfield_network